NoteSwiper/minesteal/README.md

 Get skins from MineSkin

+## EDIT 2025-03-10

+currently I did not test with new MineSkin.

+may cause a error!

 ## Notice

 If you found the issue, remind me at issue tracker between 17:10 PM to 22:20 PM in "Asia/Tokyo Timezone".